jlettvin/Unicode/c/README.md

 because CFFI is less friendly to C++ than it is to C function entrypoints.

+valgrind does not identify any memory leaks resulting from the code in this library
+There are memory leaks in the test modules due to standard library calls.

 ## TODO
 * Improve unit testing
 * Clarify typedefs in Unicode.h
 * Find a worthy gprof for Mac OS X

-### TODO valgrind
-* Document memory leaks due to C standard library calls
-* Eliminate memory leaks (if any) due to code in this library

 ### TODO Unicode.c
 * Improve Tests of UTF8 <-> char32 transforms in test_Unicode.c